 Where is Mera Peak Located?

 Geographically, Mera Peak is located in the Khumbu region of East Nepal.
 With three different summit: Mera South (6,065m/19,898ft), Mera North (6,476m/21,247ft) & Mera Central (6,461m/21,198ft), Mera Peak attracts hundreds of climbers every year.
-Truth be told, practically every climber attempt to the central Mera which is a bit easy contrasting with the other part of Mera Peak.
+Truth be told, most of the climber attempts from central Mera which is a bit easy contrasting with the other parts of Mera Peak.

 Mera peak is classified as the highest trekking peak in the world with an altitude of 6,461m/21,247ft.
 From the summit of Mera Peak, you can spectate five world’s highest mountain above the height of 8,000m including Mt.
 Everest (8,848m), Kanchenjunga (8,586m), Lhotse (8,516m), Makalu (8,481m) & Cho Oyu (8,201m).

-There are three different routes to the summit of Mera Peak.
-And each of these routes has their own charm & variations offering you the best trekking & climbing experience at the same time.
+There are three different routes to reach the summit of Mera Peak.
+And each of these routes has its own charm & variations offering you the best trekking & climbing experience at the same time.

-We Pristine Nepal Treks & Expedition takes you through one of the easiest paths providing you the utmost experience with enough acclimatization days along the way.
-Upon landing on Lukla airport you will head to the remote & isolated area towards Chutanga for overnight stay.
+Through Pristine Nepal Treks & Expedition, you will climb from the easiest paths providing you the utmost experience with enough acclimatization days along the way.
+Upon landing at Lukla airport you will head to the remote & isolated area towards Chutanga for an overnight stay.
 From there you will head to Thuli-Kharka crossing Zatra La Pass (4,610m).